DARKMAN-5/cal/README.md

 Download the repo.

-Install kivy using powershell command -pip install kivy
+Install kivy using powershell command -` pip install kivy `

-Then run the code using powershell command -python cal.py.
+Then run the code using powershell command -` python cal.py `.